MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

 - 0.61 to 0.80: Substantial
 - 0.81 to 1.00: Almost perfect

+Edge cases:

+- Requires minimum 3 matched pairs for computation
+- Returns None if insufficient data or no variance in classifications
+- Returns 0.0 if expected agreement = 1.0 (all pairs have same classification)

 ### 4. Precision concordance

 Definition: Spearman correlation of confidence interval widths for matched